tuqqu/go-parser/README.md

 # GoParser
-Golang parser written in PHP 8.1
+Golang (1.18) parser written in PHP 8.1

-Supports Go 1.18 (generics).

 ## Installation
 To install this package, run: